hosseinshirinabadi/Extended-Pintos-OS-CS162/doc/project1.md

 The test sc-bad-sp.c test is the one that tests this.
 If we look closer it’s similar to the same question as above but with a small subtle difference.

-In this test it changes the esp to the value 0xbffffffc by calling the assembly : ‘movl $0xbffffffc, %%esp’ on line 14 manually then it sets the value at that location to a 4 byte number 0;
+In this test it changes the esp to the value 0xbffffffc by calling the assembly : `movl $0xbffffffc, %%esp` on line 14 manually then it sets the value at that location to a 4 byte number 0;

-This 4 byte number of 0x0 is extended 32 bits making it go to ‘0xbffffffc + 0x00000020 = 0xc000001c’
+This 4 byte number of 0x0 is extended 32 bits making it go to `0xbffffffc + 0x00000020 = 0xc000001c`

-Next a syscall is called by calling ‘int $0x30’ the syscall number now goes into invalid memory(kernel memory) by reading the syscall number which is above ‘PHYS_BASE’
+Next a syscall is called by calling `int $0x30` the syscall number now goes into invalid memory(kernel memory) by reading the syscall number which is above `PHYS_BASE`

 #### 3.